mmarbout/Tuto_MetaTOR/README.md

 * `pipeline` : Run all three of the above actions sequentially or only some of them depending on the arguments given.
 This can take a while.
 * `contactmap` : Generates a contact map from one bin from the final ouptut of metaTOR.
+* `scaffold` : try to scaffold a well covered bin from the final ouptut of metaTOR.

 * `version` : display current version number.